 Recommended by Joella from Roving Jo

-If snowcapped mountains and turquoise waters are your thing then you must add Humantay Lake to your Peru itinerary.
-Best of all these amazing views are easy to get to as a day trip from Cusco.
+If snowcapped mountains and turquoise waters are your things, then you must add Humantay Lake to your Cusco itinerary.
+Best of all, these amazing views are easy to get to as a day trip from Cusco.

-Humantay Lake is still a bit of a hidden gem but as pictures of its snowcapped mountains and crystalline turquoise waters spread over social media, this tour is quickly becoming popular.
+Humantay Lake is still a bit of a hidden gem.
+Still, as pictures of its snowcapped mountains and crystalline turquoise waters spread over social media, this tour is quickly becoming popular.

-Since I am not a fan of early wake up calls or big crowds I decided to hire a private tour guide instead of joining a group tour.
-Not only did I get to sleep in, but our guide forged his own trail and we missed most of the crowds.
+Since I am not a fan of early wake-up calls or big crowds, I hired a private tour guide instead of joining a group tour.
+Not only did I get to sleep in, but our guide forged his own trail, and we missed most of the crowds.

 Regardless of how you make it to the top, make sure to take time to sit by the water and contemplate the beauty of the landscape all around you.